AyhanMansur/AyhanMansur/README.md

 ## 🧠 About Me

+Hi, I'm Ayhan Mansur
+Welcome to my Telegram profile! 😎
+I'm a curious and enthusiastic developer exploring the world of **programming, web development and technology**.
+I love learning new skills and sharing projects with the community.

-- 💻 Full Stack Developer specializing in **Python, PHP, HTML, CSS, Java, Kotlin, and Swift**
+- 💻 Developer specializing in **Python, HTML, CSS, Java**
-- 🔐 Passionate about **Cyber Security**, **Ethical Hacking**, **Networking**, and **Cloudflare Workers**
+- 🔐 Passionate about **cybersecurity**, **ethical hacking**, **networking** and **modern technologies**
-- 🌍 Building modern, secure, scalable, and high-performance web applications
+- 🌍 Building modern, secure, scalable and high-performance web applications
-- 🚀 Open Source Developer sharing projects on GitHub
+- 🚀 Open source developer sharing his projects on GitHub
-- 📚 Continuously learning software engineering, backend development, networking, and cybersecurity
+- 📚 Constantly learning about software engineering, backend development, networking and cybersecurity

 ---